madhavlab/wissap23.madhavlab.com/wissap-cup/qbe.md

 - Representation Learning: This involves the generation of robust and compact representations, a.k.a. audio fingerprints corresponding to distinct audio segments.
 - Retrieval:  Involves indexing audio fingerprints derived from the reference audio database.
 This involves a mechanism for efficiently searching for the best match corresponding to a provided audio query.

-## Guidelines

-- The participating teams are required to train a model such that it is able to search for the **top- 5 matches** in a reference database.
-- An audio chunk from nearly 100 randomly chosen files from the test set shall be fed into the system, which is expected to return the `file_ids` of the top-5 matched files in the test set.
-- The aim should be to achieve robust embeddings given an audio chunk, such that it is insensitive to noise and distortions.
-For generalization, the training set also consists of some noisy and distorted audio recordings.
 <!-- - For a better picture, refer to the figure below. -->

 #### Database Description